SirRmelTheThird/FishFoodFrenzy/README.md

 ## Running the Project

-Open sketch file in your processing 4.
+Copy and open sketch files in your Processing 4.

-For example:

 ```text
 sketch.pde
 ```

-You can also open the project in VS Code and run it using the Live Server extension.

-## License

-This project is licensed under the MIT License.

-See the `LICENSE` file for more information.